studentofodin/textileKins/README.md

-# ITA
+# RL-Environment-AdaNowo
-Development of ITA Env
+Development of ITA Env for RL Agent of the Non-woven machine.